Improving Your Quality of Life

 When Should I Consider Palliative Care?

-Palliative care is appropriate for individuals with serious, chronic, or life-limiting illness such as cancer, heart failure, kidney disease, dementia or COPD.
+Palliative care is appropriate for individuals with serious, chronic, or life-limiting illnesses such as cancer, heart failure, kidney disease, dementia, or COPD.
 It can be provided at any stage of the illness, alongside curative or life-prolonging treatments.

 Is Palliative Care the Same as Hospice Care?